VivaanWadhwa/CFFS/README.md

    All executables created this way will be stored in the `dist` folder.

 **Note:** Ensure that your scripts are generalized and accept arguments for flexibility, as the frontend executes these scripts by spawning child processes.
+The scripts print out their outputs which are parsed by the frontend.

 ---